cristianmartella/fdsc-scenario-03/README.md

 The following lines should be embedded in the `Keycloack.realm.clients` JSON payload.

 > [!Note]
 > The following snippets are simplified to highlight the location of the changes in the *standard* definition.
-The complete code is documented at the [fdsc-scenario-01 repository](https://github.com/cristianmartella/fdsc-scenario-01/blob/master/doc/consumer/CONSUMER.MD#keycloak-realm-configuration).
+The complete code is documented in the [fdsc-scenario-01 repository](https://github.com/cristianmartella/fdsc-scenario-01/blob/master/doc/consumer/CONSUMER.MD#keycloak-realm-configuration).

 ```json
 {